“How do I get out of this now?!”

 I’m choosing the latter now.

 If the fear never goes away completely, how do you learn to deal with it when it shows up?
-Here’s a simple 3 step process that helped me move past my fear and do the things that scare me:
+Here’s a simple 3 step process that helped me move past my fear and do the things that scare me, so I could finally get visible, attract ideal clients, and reach 10K months:

 Step 1: Acknowledge Your Fear